-This is an infant and baby shoe buying guide, with reviews and ratings from focus groups with new moms.
+This is an infant and baby shoe buying guide, with reviews and ratings from hands-on testing and focus groups with new moms.
 There are several things you should be looking for when shopping for shoes for your baby or infant, or when buying them as a gift.
 If your baby isn't walking yet, most people think the only concern is style.
 However, it's a bit more complicated than that.
 Here is a list of considerations to make when shopping for baby shoes.
 We also provide a list of popular, stylish, and durable shoe options.
 Here are some things to consider when shopping for baby shoes:

 Slip-on versus Lace-up versus Velcro: Nobody likes trying to shove a chubby baby foot into a shoe, only finding that the shoe falls off 3 minutes later.
 Once your baby starts crawling, slip-on shoes become more and more likely to fall off.
 Of course it's a nuisance to keep putting the shoes back on, and nobody likes getting home and only then realizing the baby has only one shoe on!
 So this leads to our suggestion to use the lace-up or velcro options, rather than the slip on, at least once the baby begins crawling.
 Of course, while the the lace-up shoes can be really cute, they are also time-consuming to put on and take off; at this age, diaper changes require a lot of shoe removal!
-So the best baby shoes once your little one starts crawling, mostly for convenience sake, are the ones with the fake elastic laces (like these Baby Shoes by Akademiks) or a little velcro strap (like these Pediped Infant Shoes) that you can use to quickly take the shoes on and off, and quickly adjust how tight they are to accomodate a growing foot.
+So the best baby shoes once your little one starts crawling, mostly for convenience sake, are the ones with the fake elastic laces (like these cute Baby Shoes) or a little velcro strap (like these Pediped Infant Shoes) that you can use to quickly take the shoes on and off, and quickly adjust how tight they are to accommodate a growing foot.

 Durability of the Toe: This is something that you don't realize until you're spending way too much money on shoes: with a crawling baby, the top of the toe is the primary point of contact with the ground.
 If your baby is anything like mine, he or she will be crawling all over the place, everywhere you go: indoors, outdoors, hard surfaces, soft surfaces, rough surfaces, smooth surfaces, wet and dry surfaces, etc. What happens over a few weeks is that the toe of the shoe becomes dragged across so many surfaces that it gets pretty badly ripped apart.
 So what do we suggest?
 Well, there are a few options here.
 One is that you purchase a shoe that has a rubber sole that comes up over the toe area, such as the ones made by Momo Baby or Converse.
 Even if you don't go that route, we strongly suggest avoiding the shoes that have stiching on the toe area; those stitches will be gone in a few days and the shoe will open up.
 So if you really like the style of the Robeez or Momo Baby shoes (who doesn't!?) that don't have the rubber toe, just try to get the ones without stitching on the toes.
 Once the baby begins walking this is much less of an issue, as the primary point of contact with the ground becomes the sole of the shoe rather than the toe.